Centrally located; carefully stocked.

 The new St. Louis Art Supply is “soft open,” meaning we’re still working out a few kinks but we’re open for our regular business hours.
 Our grand opening weekend is planned for October 11th-13th.
 Come browse our colorful, reimagined inventory of 5000+ art supply, writing, and stationery products, or flip through one of our hand-selected books.
-While you’re here, grab coffee and breakfast or lunch at Cornflower Coffee & Tea.
+While you’re here, grab coffee and breakfast or lunch at Cornflower Coffee & Tea, our in-store café.

 8 am to 7 pm Tuesday – Friday

 Sign up for our email newsletter and we'll send you news about the retail store and coffee shop.